TransitNow/voice-assistant-shortcut-wearos/readme.md

 - If you have multiple voice assistants installed (like Alexa), you will be prompted to select one.
 Select Google Assistant Go.

 ## Alternative voice assistants
 I actually prefer to use [Alexa for Wear OS](https://www.apkmirror.com/apk/amazon-mobile-llc/amazon-alexa-for-smart-watches-wear-os/) instead.
 It doesn't require this app to be installed.
-You simply sideload the apk and it works out of the box.
+You simply sideload (install) the apk and it works out of the box.
+It's odd that Alexa for Wear OS is not available on the Play Store.

 ## Limitations
 Assistant Go is a little cumbersome since it was designed for a Phone.
 Unfortunately, you cannot sideload the official Assistant apk for Wear OS.
+I haven't been able send sms text, navigate to maps, despite enabling all permissions, but setting reminders, saving notes and etc works.
 You can run these adb commands to temporarily increase the pixel density to dismiss the blue banner at the bottom of the screen.
 ```
 adb shell wm density 300